-All adults with a Troop or Crew, spending the night, must be registered as a Leader with the BSA.
+All adults with a Unit, spending the night, must be registered as a Leader with Scouting America.

 Leadership in camp will not be a problem if you approach it early.
 Sources of leadership include your Scoutmaster, unit committee members, parents, and members of your sponsoring institution.
 If you are having problems, now is the time to contact your District Executive.
 All adults must be youth protection trained.